 Section 2.2.
 No student shall be required to recite the Pledge of Allegiance.

-Eddie Eagle Gunsafe Program Model Policy
+Eddie Eagle Gunsafe Program Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.